jodeev/sock-shop/CONTRIBUTING.md

 ### Pull Requests

-Great!
+If there's an issue in our backlog that you want to work on, that is great!

+We definitely review and pull requests that address any open issues.
 Here's how to submit a pull request:

 1. Fork the repository and create your branch from `main`.
 2. If you've added code, write necessary tests and ensure the test suite passes.